A ‘lost’ Will is not automatically a ‘revoked’ Will – lost vs revoked

 - destroyed by mistake, such as in a house fire?

 - destroyed without the Will-maker’s permission?

-If the Will has been lost (rather than revoked) you can seek to prove an unsigned copy of the Will.
+If the Will has been lost (rather than revoked) you can seek to prove an unsigned copy or signed copy of the Will.
 (Even a Will that was never signed can be potentially enforced by the Court.)
 You need to prove to the Probate office:

 - the unsigned copy of the Will is accurate

 - the will was validly signed and witnessed; and

 - the will was not intentionally destroyed by the Will-maker

 If the Will was built at our law firm’s website at http://www.legalconsolidated.com.au/ then you can log back in and get an unsigned copy of the Will.